 The 44,000 square-foot New facility will combine Siemens’ digital analytics know-how with its industry knowledge to move rail further into the digital age, a release stated.

-The center will be located at 800 Centerpoint Blvd, near the Farmers Market.
+The center is located at 800 Centerpoint Blvd, near the Farmers Market.
 The company will open with 20 employees.
-Amtrak, a major customer for Siemens has maintenance and other operations in northern Delaware.
+Amtrak, a major customer for Siemens has maintenance, dispatching and other operations in northern Delaware.

 The New Castle team will train service technicians and remotely maintain Siemens locomotives for customers across the U.S. including Amtrak, the Maryland Transit Administration, the Southeastern Pennsylvania Transportation Authority, FloridaBrightline, and the Illinois Department of Transportation, among others.